 - Prices start at around $3750, up to around $7-8000 for a split King)

-If you’ve read through the basic specs for each adjustable base above, it’s pretty obvious that even the cheapest Napp adjustable base offers the best value for money.
-Let’s recap why:
+If you’ve read through the basic specs for each adjustable base above, it’s pretty obvious that even the cheapest Napp combo or the Peacelily base will offer the best value for money.

 - Even the most “basic” model is jam packed with features like bluetooth connectivity, dual articulation, and lighting

-- Heavier weight limits (the two more expensive models have a 400kg weight limit per motor, which is more than the most expensive Tempur)
+- Heavier weight limits (the two more expensive Napp models have a 400kg weight limit per motor, which is more than the most expensive Tempur, and the Peacelily has the best weight tolerance of the more value priced models)